Skills Coaching Overview

 DirtSmart MTB offers the MOST clear and comprehensive, yet advanced and premium, MTB instruction available…BAR NONE!

-Consistently, DirtSmart students come away for the instruction stating that they now see riding as conceptionally simple (though this doesn’t mean that it’s easy!!!), and are able to identify the proper techniques needed in any given situation on the trail.
-More importantly, they have the tools in the form of skills, drills, demonstrations, feedback, critiques, provided during instruction; and a detailed curriculum; to draw from and reference in order to always continue to improve their riding, no matter their ability level.
+Consistently, DirtSmart students come away for the instruction stating that they now see riding as conceptionally simple (though this doesn’t mean that it’s easy!!) and are able to identify the proper techniques needed in any given situation on the trail.
+More importantly, they have the tools in the form of skills, drills, demonstrations, feedback, critiques, that are provided during instruction and a detailed written curriculum to draw from and reference in order to always continue to improve their riding, no matter their ability level.

-DirtSmart MTB Instruction was developed from eighteen years of professional Gravity Racing; eight years of Professional, Certified MTB Instruction as the Head Coach for the leading MTB Instruction Company on the planet; Formal Sports-med education; Personal Training; a lifetime of High-level Motocross and High-level Athletics; years of MTB industry experience including Yeti Factory Race Team Mechanic, professional trail builder, and years of bike shop and other bike- industry experience.
-Obviously, knowledge of bike and equipment design; dealing with injuries, nutrition, training, etc., can and will also be addressed during instruction.
+DirtSmart MTB Instruction was developed from almost 20 years years of professional gravity racing, full-time professional MTB coaching offered nation-wide since 2007, formal sports-med education, personal training; a lifetime of high-level motocross and high-level athletics; years of MTB industry experience including Yeti Factory Race Team Mechanic, professional trail builder, and years of bike shop and other bike- industry experience.
+Obviously, knowledge of bike and equipment design, dealing with injuries, nutrition, training, etc., can and will also be addressed during instruction.

 You WILL NOT find a better resource for improving your MTB skills then DirtSmart MTB.
 If you are a potential student, I highly encourage to research any MTB instruction organization that you may intend to work with, the organization’s reputation, exactly whom will be leading your particular instruction, etc., and I am quite sure that you will come to the same conclusion.

-Feel free to contact DirtSmart MTB for any additional information.
+Feel free to contact DirtSmart MTB for any additional information: www.dirtsmartmtb.com